- Claremont’s Managed Services team reduced the support backlog of incidents, problems, and changes in the National Trust’s CRM system.

 Looking to the long-term future, the National Trust undertook a formal procurement process in order to select a new partner for the delivery of DBA & Hosting for the CRM System.
 It was key that the Trust found a reliable, trusted and long-term business partner that could dovetail effectively with the in-house team to provide a high quality and comprehensive support solution.

-During the migration the system was moved from 32-bit to 64-bit installed on an Oracle Virtualisation platform, various components of the technology stack were upgraded including an upgrade of the database to 11g and content management solution to Oracle Web Centre 11g, and the overall architecture simplified.
+During the migration, the system was moved from 32-bit to 64-bit installed on an Oracle Virtualisation platform, various components of the technology stack were upgraded, including an upgrade of the database to 11g and content management solution to Oracle Web Centre 11g, and the overall architecture was simplified.

 Proactive support helps minimise issues and maintains a secure and up-to-date system that meets the Trust’s requirements for availability and performance.
 The support service is backed by meaningful SLAs, including guaranteed fix times.
-By only using experienced ITIL-trained Oracle consultants dedicated to the Managed Services role, we reduce the number of system issues and quickly fix those that do occur.
+By only using experienced ITIL-trained Oracle consultants dedicated to the Managed Services role, Claremont were able to reduce the number of system issues, quickly fixing those that did occur.